Experts continue to emphasize the importance of lifestyle modifications—especially weight loss—for treating obstructive sleep apnea.

 Treatment is personal

 Before you can decide on a treatment, you first need to identify that you even have sleep apnea.
 Because the breathing pauses happen during sleep, most people with apnea have no idea they’ve got it.

 Sleep apnea isn’t like pneumonia.
 You can’t try one treatment and expect your symptoms to disappear.
 Instead, treatment requires individualization.
-“When patients ask me which CPAP device is best, I tell them, ‘The one you’re going to use.’” says Dr. Epstein.
+“The best CPAP device is the one you’re going to use.